Skip Navigation

 Sunrise at Angel Falls

-© All Rights Reserved snatterand
+© snatterand

-With 979 meters, the Angel Falls are the highest free-falling waterfall in the world.
+With 979 metres, the Angel Falls are the highest free-falling waterfall in the world.
 It has a single drop of 807 meters.
-The falls are located in the Gran Sabana in Bolivar State in central-southern Venezuela and within the boundaries of Canaima National Park.
+The falls are located in the Bolivar State in central-southern Venezuela and within the boundaries of Canaima National Park.
 Although the falls probably were viewed before, the discovery to the outside world was on the 16th of November 1933 when Jimmie Angel (after who the falls are named) flew over in his plane.
 Nowadays you have to take a plane from Caracas or Ciudad Bolivar to the Canaima Camp from where you can do river trips to the base.
 There are options to view the falls from the air as well.

 Coro and its Port